NINAnor/carbonviewer/docs/instructions_en.md

 ### 3. Calculate the Carbon Content

 The **Total Carbon Content** is calculated by multiplying the Soil Organic Carbon (SOC) with the total volume of peat in the study area.
 The SOC is calculated using the peat properties Bulk Density (BD), Soil Organic Matter (SOM), and the Carbon content fraction (see [Carbon Content Caluclation](#carbon-content-calculation)).
 The application allows the user to either choose **default** values for the peat properties or **customize** the values.
 The **default** values are based on a [Database](https://github.com/NINAnor/carbonviewer/blob/main/data/gran_dataset.csv) of peat properties from Norwegian mires, and a set value of 0.5 for the fraction of carbon content in organic matter.
-If the user chooses to **customize** the values, it is required to know the values of bulk density (in g/cm3 or tonne/m3, commonly less than 0.2 for peatlands), organic matter fraction and carbon content fraction for the study area.
+If the user chooses to **customize** the values, it is required to know the values of bulk density (in g/cm3 or tonne/m3, commonly less than 0.2 for peatlands), organic matter fraction (SOM) and carbon content fraction for the study area (typically 0.5).

-This step results in a value for the **mean** and **standard deviation** of the total carbon content in the study area *(tonns C)* displayed in the Map results tab.
+This step results in a value for the **mean** and **standard deviation** of the total carbon content in the study area *(tons C)* displayed in the Map results tab.

 ***User Action:** Click on Carbon content calculation.
 Choose between Default values or Custom values for the peat properties.
 Click on Load values.
 View the results in the Map results tab.*